vincehacks/BackboneJS/README.md

 var DocumentRow = Backbone.View.extend({
    // HTML tag this view is going to generate
    tagName: "li",

    // CSS class applied to the view tag
    className: "document-row",

    // Where the view will be rendered
    el: "#container",

-   // Init function for the view
+   // Init function for the view (like a constructor, as soon as it is
+   // rendered, this happens!)
+   // listen to the model, will rerender if there are changes to the model
    initialize: function() {
-       this.listenTo(this.model, "change",
+       this.listenTo(this.model, "change",this.render);
-this.render);
    },

    render: function() {